 261. Service of notices

-(1) If any notice or other instrument is required under this Act to be given to, or served on, the holder of an authorisation or aquaculture lease, the notice or other instrument may be given or served by posting it duly stamped and addressed to the address of the holder specified in the register.
+(1) If any notice or other instrument is required under this Act to be given to, or served on, the holder of an authorisation, temporary aquaculture licence or aquaculture lease, the notice or other instrument may be given or served by posting it duly stamped and addressed to the address of the holder specified in the register.

 (2) Nothing in subsection (1) limits the operation of section 76 of the Interpretation Act 1984.

 [Section 261 amended by No. 2 of 2002 s.
-24.]
+24; No. 43 of 2011 s.
+75.]

 262. CEO to keep and make available copies of subsidiary legislation